ajojothepineapple/shortestPathGraph/README.md

 Code for the graphing algorithm: Graphing.cpp

-Code that contains the tests for the algorithms: main.cpp
+Code that contains the tests for the algorithms for both tests and running the code on any dataset: tests/test.cpp

 Input files used in the tests: data_E_test.txt, data_E_test_2.txt, data_E_test_empty.txt, data_N_test.txt, data_N_test_2.txt, data_N_test_empty.txt